 - 14355 Kelly Road NE, Duvall

-This blueberry u-pick farm is located in Duvall, an 11-acre family farm.
-It has a u-pick flower garden and other local goods, drinks, and snacks you can purchase during your visit.
+This blueberry u-pick farm in Duvall is an 11-acre family farm.
+It has a u-pick flower garden and local goods, drinks, and snacks available for purchase during your visit.
 Don’t miss out on their special date night events, where couples can enjoy an evening picnic on the farm.
-Check their Facebook for updates closer to the date range noted above.
+Check their Facebook for updates as the date range noted above approaches.

 Bybee Farms, North Bend

-- Opening Day for Blueberry U-Pick: Opening mid-July 2025
+- Opening Day for Blueberry U-Pick: Typically around mid-July (Exact day has not been announced)

 - 42930 SE 92nd St. North Bend, WA

 Take a small trip to North Bend and visit this family farm!
 They offer u-pick blueberries during the summer season, which typically begins around July.
-Check their Facebook for updates closer to the date range noted above.
+Check their Facebook for updates as the date range noted above approaches.

 The Rodale Institute Pacific Northwest Organic Center at Cascadia Farm

-The Pacific Northwest Organic Center at Cascadian Farm is located in eastern Skagit Valley.
-The farm offers raspberries and blueberries for U-Pick summer 2025.
+The Pacific Northwest Organic Center at Cascadian Farm is located in the eastern Skagit Valley.
+The farm offers raspberries and blueberries for U-Pick summer 2026.

 South of Seattle Blueberry U-Pick Farms